kwabenaOwusu/CoronaInterventionsABM/README.md

    	</p>

 <details><summary> Overview </summary><br>
-The model has three kinds of entities: individuals, government-official, and the environment.
+The model has three kinds of entities: individuals, official, and the environment.

 ### Environment
 * This constitutes the drivable public streets network and paths that pedestrians can use.